lbutler/epanet-regression-testing/README.md

 ## Purpose

 This project provides a **Dockerized regression testing environment for EPANET**, ensuring that updates to the software do not introduce unintended changes.
-By containerizing the testing process, users can run **official regression tests** and **custom/private test suites** without needing to manually install dependencies or configure their system.
+By containerizing the testing process, users can run **regression tests** and **custom/private test suites** without needing to manually install dependencies or configure their system.

 ## Quick Start